DecentralizedGeo/eas-sandbox/README.md

   - `eas-attestation.ts`: Functions for creating, fetching, and revoking on-chain and off-chain attestations.
   - `eas-schema.ts`: Functions for registering and fetching schemas.
   - `offchain-storage.ts`: Functions for saving and loading off-chain attestations to a local JSON file.
+  - `web3storage.ts`: Functions for uploading files to IPFS/Filecoin via Web3.Storage (uses `web3-storage-uploader.mjs` as an ES module helper for CommonJS compatibility).
 - `src/utils/`: Contains utility functions for various tasks.
   - `config-helpers.ts`: Functions for loading and validating configuration files.
   - `eas-helpers.ts`: Functions for interacting with the EAS SDK and Ethereum network.